Looking for a space to show your artwork or organize an exhibition?

 - How the space will be utilized and how the work will be professionally presented.

-- Technical requirements for exhibition (e.g. internet connection, digital projection and displays, etc.).
+- Technical requirements for exhibition (e.g. internet connection, digital projection, and displays).

-- Describe any other events in conjunction with the exhibition (e.g. silent auction, gallery talk, lecture, etc.).
+- Describe any other events in conjunction with the exhibition (e.g. HIDA day workshop, visiting artist lecture).

-- If the artists in the exhibition have not already been selected, detail the call for work and how you will assure that the exhibition will be successful.
+- If the artists in the exhibition have not already been selected, detail the call for work and how you will ensure that the exhibition will be successful.

 Applicants will be notified of the committee’s decision at the end of the semester.

-Each exhibitor is expected to plan and install their exhibition, provide simple refreshments for the opening reception, and oversee the de-install and restoration of the gallery to its original condition, as well as work with the Galleries Director to meet promotional deadlines for the School of Art.
+Each exhibitor is expected to plan and install their exhibition, provide simple refreshments for the opening reception, oversee the de-installation and restoration of the gallery to its original condition, as well as work with the Galleries Director to meet promotional deadlines for the School of Art.

 Once the committee accepts a proposal, no changes may be made to the content, theme, or title of the exhibition without the permission of the committee.
-Each exhibitor is expected to understand and follow gallery policies and procedures, which are provided at a later date.
+Each exhibitor in the School of Art galleries is expected to understand and follow gallery policies and procedures.

-Use the link below to submit your proposal via Slideroom.
-Note: the application has a $10 processing fee.
+Use the link below to submit your proposal materials via Google form.